 The Welcome Center conducts orientations on demand, both in-person and virtually, through the PA CareerLink® Lehigh Valley website.
-An overview of PA CareerLink® Lehigh Valley services is available via an automated audio-visual presentation, in both English and Spanish, and describes in detail the programs, partnerships, service levels, and resources available through the workforce system.
+An overview of PA CareerLink® Lehigh Valley services is available via an automated audio-visual presentation, in both English and Spanish, and describes in detail the programs, partnerships, service levels, and resources available through the workforce system, ensuring customers' accessible intake.
 An online assessment tool, also available in Spanish, initiates the collection of job seeker data including potential barriers to employment.
-Additionally, bilingual staff conduct in-person or remote/virtual triage interviews to all Welcome Center customers to determine and recommend basic, individualized, and support services.
+Additionally, bilingual staff conduct inperson or remote/virtual triage interviews to all Welcome Center customers to determine and recommend basic, individualized, and support services.

-Staff enter and/or review the assessment information in real time during a triage interview to determine and recommend universal, individualized career, and support services.
+Staff review the assessment information in real time during a triage interview to determine and recommend universal, individualized career, and support services.
 Determination of program eligibility and referrals to community partners is completed.
-A Career Pathway Plan, outlining customized next steps in the workforce system, is developed and documented in the online system that all staff can access as a job seeker moves through the various levels of service.
-This intake information is housed in a universal database and is sourced for future use to coordinate services and mitigate barriers preventing a smooth transition into the workforce.
+A Career Pathway Plan, outlining customized next steps in the workforce system, is developed.